ChartIQ/chartiq-react-app/README.md

 Certain feature components, such as menus, have accompanying dialog components.
 When removing a feature component, it is best to remove all accompanying components.
 Though leaving unused components in the project will have no adverse impact on the user experience, removing them will keep your final build size as small as possible.
 For example, if you choose to remove the `<MenuViews />` component from the `<ChartMenus />` component, also be sure to remove the `<DialogView />` component from `<ChartDialogs />`.

+Severl of the files necessary to build the project are sample files that you can replace.
+If you wish to use your own files for market definitions, translations, or quoteFeeds, remember to remove the references to the these files when you import your own.
+If you only remove the files you will break the project when you try to compile.

 ## Commands - `npm scripts`

 This repo contains some basic scripts to get started quickly, you can see a full list of scripts with `npm run`.
 They include: